trimstray/test-your-sysadmin-skills/README.md

 <details>
 <summary><b>Why do we use <code>sudo su -</code> and not just <code>sudo su</code>?</b></summary><br>

-<code>su -</code> invokes a login shell after switching the user.
+`su -` invokes a login shell after switching the user.
 A login shell resets most environment variables, providing a clean base.

-<code>su</code> just switches the user, providing a normal shell with an environment nearly the same as with the old user.
+`su` just switches the user, providing a normal shell with an environment nearly the same as with the old user.

 </details>